HITECHCRIME/HC_SG128_Roped/README.md

 all i said was trust him
 now i would have taken pull
 the frag...

+reigned all

 x_

 blame IT ON BLOSSOMS
 SOME OF THEM LIKE ARSON
-FUCKING BEING NICER REIGNED ALL   RUINED ALL          / fuckin' then larcens / (ashed all) broke all
+FUCKING BEING NICER RUINED ALL          / fuckin' then larcens / (ashed all) broke all

 supplia ARE ALL GONE
 GOAL GANG, GO GET IT ON